 Studio photographers will appreciate that the Pentax K-3 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the K-3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-3 was succeeded by the Pentax K-3 II, while the A6500 was followed by the Sony A6600.
+Both the K-3 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The K-3 was replaced by the Pentax K-3 II, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-3 Manual (free pdf) or the online Sony A6500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Pentax K-3 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.